erlange/INACOVID/README.md

 ### Workflow
 ---
 All the data scraping processes are located in the [📁.github/workflows](https://github.com/erlange/INACOVID/tree/master/.github/workflows)  folder automated by this repo  [Actions](https://github.com/erlange/INACOVID/actions).

+### Data Sources
+---
+The data sources are from the [Official Government Site](https://covid19.go.id/peta-sebaran) and the [ArcGIS Covid dashboard of Indonesia.](https://inacovid19.maps.arcgis.com/apps/opsdashboard/index.html#/81a3572883014c0088a62e1f320c97e1)

 ### Submit Bugs
 ---